• Skip to primary navigation

 image for recipe instruction

-• Divide the batter between the ramekins then smooth the tops with an off-set spatula.
-Then, run a knife along just inside the ridge of the ramekin to create a little channel for the chocolate souffle to rise.
+• Divide the batter between the ramekins, then smooth the tops with an offset spatula.
+Then run a knife along the inside ridge of the ramekin to create a little channel for the chocolate soufflé to rise.
 Wipe the edges of the ramekin clean with a paper towel for the prettiest souffles.

 image for recipe instruction

 • Bake the souffles for 13-14 minutes, until the top and edges are set and the center only gives a tiny jiggle when you tap the ramekin.
-Serve immediately with a little powdered sugar sprinkled on top and some fresh berries and mint on the side.
+Serve immediately with a little powdered sugar sprinkled on top, a dollop of the tonka bean cream or regular whipping cream, and some fresh berries and mint on the side.

 Fresh berries and mint